aaronjoseph/DataScienceNotes/GCP/Cloud Storage.md

 - Buckets are globally unique
 	- Name (gloabally unique)
 	- Location
+- `Lifecycle management policy` - Herein, files which are older than the specified limit will get deleted
 > Data in cloud storage is called `objects`.
 Every object has a storage class

 ## Storage Classes